srikanth230/Automatic-Question-Builder/README.md

 ## Acknowledgments

-- Thanks to all the contributors of the open-source libraries and frameworks used in this project.
+- Thanks to all the contributors of the open-source libraries and frameworks.
 - Special thanks to the educators and researchers who inspired this idea.